LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 The reconstruction itself is a regular expression, created by `loanpy.scapplier.Adrc.reconstruct
 <https://loanpy.readthedocs.io/en/latest/documentation.html#loanpy.scapplier.Adrc.reconstruct>`_.
-In the end, we print a message with our logger that table was created successfully.
+In the end, we print a message with our logger that the table was created successfully.

 This is how your console should approximately look like after the conversion: